-- The undergraduate student will work on a specific research project proposed by the faculty mentor while at UC and will be expected to present the results of their research at the conclusion of the in-person program.
+- The undergraduate student will work on a specific research project proposed by the faculty mentor while at UC.

 - The undergraduate students will be expected to work full-time over their 8-week stay at UC, which will typically be between 30-40 hours per week.